Azure/bicep-types-az/generated/mediaservices/microsoft.media/2018-03-30-preview/types.md

 #### Properties
 * **@odata.type**: '#Microsoft.Media.H264Video' (Required): The discriminator for derived types.
 * **complexity**: 'Balanced' | 'Quality' | 'Speed': Tells the encoder how to choose its encoding settings.
 The default value is Balanced.
+* **keyFrameInterval**: string: The distance between two key frames, thereby defining a group of pictures (GOP).
+The value should be a non-zero integer in the range [1, 30] seconds, specified in ISO 8601 format.
+The default is 2 seconds (PT2S).
 * **layers**: [H264Layer](#h264layer)[]: The collection of output H.264 layers to be produced by the encoder.
 * **sceneChangeDetection**: bool: Whether or not the encoder should insert key frames at scene changes.
 If not specified, the default is false.
 This flag should be set to true only when the encoder is being configured to produce a single output video.
+* **stretchMode**: 'AutoFit' | 'AutoSize' | 'None': The resizing mode - how the input video will be resized to fit the desired output resolution(s).
+Default is AutoSize

 ### JpgImage
 #### Properties
 * **@odata.type**: '#Microsoft.Media.JpgImage' (Required): The discriminator for derived types.
+* **keyFrameInterval**: string: The distance between two key frames, thereby defining a group of pictures (GOP).
+The value should be a non-zero integer in the range [1, 30] seconds, specified in ISO 8601 format.
+The default is 2 seconds (PT2S).
 * **layers**: [JpgLayer](#jpglayer)[]: A collection of output JPEG image layers to be produced by the encoder.
+* **range**: string: The position in the input video at which to stop generating thumbnails.
+The value can be in absolute timestamp (ISO 8601, e.g: PT5M30S to stop at 5 minutes and 30 seconds), or a frame count (For example, 300 to stop at the 300th frame), or a relative value (For example, 100%).
+* **start**: string: The position in the input video from where to start generating thumbnails.
+The value can be in absolute timestamp (ISO 8601, e.g: PT05S), or a frame count (For example, 10 for the 10th frame), or a relative value (For example, 1%).
+Also supports a macro {Best}, which tells the encoder to select the best thumbnail from the first few seconds of the video.
+* **step**: string: The intervals at which thumbnails are generated.
+The value can be in absolute timestamp (ISO 8601, e.g: PT05S for one image every 5 seconds), or a frame count (For example, 30 for every 30 frames), or a relative value (For example, 1%).
+* **stretchMode**: 'AutoFit' | 'AutoSize' | 'None': The resizing mode - how the input video will be resized to fit the desired output resolution(s).
+Default is AutoSize

 ### PngImage
 #### Properties
 * **@odata.type**: '#Microsoft.Media.PngImage' (Required): The discriminator for derived types.
+* **keyFrameInterval**: string: The distance between two key frames, thereby defining a group of pictures (GOP).
+The value should be a non-zero integer in the range [1, 30] seconds, specified in ISO 8601 format.
+The default is 2 seconds (PT2S).
 * **layers**: [PngLayer](#pnglayer)[]: A collection of output PNG image layers to be produced by the encoder.
+* **range**: string: The position in the input video at which to stop generating thumbnails.
+The value can be in absolute timestamp (ISO 8601, e.g: PT5M30S to stop at 5 minutes and 30 seconds), or a frame count (For example, 300 to stop at the 300th frame), or a relative value (For example, 100%).
+* **start**: string: The position in the input video from where to start generating thumbnails.
+The value can be in absolute timestamp (ISO 8601, e.g: PT05S), or a frame count (For example, 10 for the 10th frame), or a relative value (For example, 1%).
+Also supports a macro {Best}, which tells the encoder to select the best thumbnail from the first few seconds of the video.
+* **step**: string: The intervals at which thumbnails are generated.
+The value can be in absolute timestamp (ISO 8601, e.g: PT05S for one image every 5 seconds), or a frame count (For example, 30 for every 30 frames), or a relative value (For example, 1%).
+* **stretchMode**: 'AutoFit' | 'AutoSize' | 'None': The resizing mode - how the input video will be resized to fit the desired output resolution(s).
+Default is AutoSize

 ## CommonEncryptionCbcs